Artists

 You must be the copyright owner of the track and you must click the option to confirm that you are.

-Finally, click on the big button at the bottom of the page to add your track to RavePool.
+Once you're happy, click the button to save your track to the RavePool database.
 It will also be added automatically to RavePool’s Sound Cloud account to help promote it - why not share it too!

 Tracks remain available on RavePool for three months from release date.